 The Systematic Empirical Evaluation of Models (SEEM) was originally developed to help quantify uncertainty in exposure estimates based on inferred exposures from human biomonitoring data10,11.
 The third iteration of SEEM, SEEM3, uses a consensus modeling approach, combined with Bayesian methods to first predict possible exposure pathways for a chemical and then predict the exposure of the chemical12.
 Predictions from many different models (both developed by EPA and by outside entities) are used to form a consensus exposure prediction.
 SEEM3 exposure predictions are obtained via CTX.

 Instructions for Using the Exposure Data Viewer

-The Exposure Data Viewer is built using Streamlit13, which is a Python programming language package, that is used to quickly build interactive, web-based applications for data science purposes.
+The Exposure Data Viewer is built using Streamlit13, which is a Python programming language package that is used to quickly build interactive, web-based applications for data science purposes.
 In order to open the Exposure Data Viewer, user must first have a Python installation (version 3.10 or higher).
-For users unfamiliar with Python, an installation of Python will typically come with the pip command, which is used for installing packages the Exposure Data Viewer package.
+For users unfamiliar with Python, an installation of Python will typically come with the pip command, which is used for installing packages that the Exposure Data Viewer depends on.